-Using ATLAS of aine software, tracks were successfully reconstructed.
+The pixel detector performed well in the combined test beam, producing good quality data.
+Using ATLAS offline software, tracks were successfully reconstructed.
 Residuals obtained after alignment showed agreement with simulation.
-The impact parameter and z_0 resolutions were comparable with what is expected in ATLAS.
+The impact parameter and z_0 resolutions were comparable with what is expected in the experiment.

-The use of standard ATLAS components in the software chain was successful and the Combined Test Beam was a valuable development test bed for the online and of¤ine software.
+The use of standard ATLAS components in the software chain was successful and the combined test beam was a valuable development test bed for the online and offline software.
+This effort has led to first sets of calibration and alignment procedures, essential to the initial understanding of the detector performance and to the extraction of the first physics results.